 The Best Workout for High Heel Lovers

-I always devote space on this blog to reminders about the damage high heels can cause to women’s feet, so I won’t spend too much time reminding you that over-wearing stilettos can lead to bunions, hammertoes, foot pain and numerous other complications…
+I always devote space on this blog to reminders about the damage high heels can cause to women’s feet.
+That's why I won’t spend too much time reminding you that over-wearing stilettos can lead to bunions, hammertoes, foot pain and other complications…

-Instead, I want to share this awesome new workout program I saw on People.com that’s specially designed to combat high-heel associated foot pain!
+Instead, I want to share this awesome new workout program.
+I saw it on People.com that’s designed to fight high-heel pain!

-Called the High Heel Rescue Workout, the program created by dancer Ilaria Cavagna uses two “Rescue Loops”—sets of leather loops connected by a tension spring—to help work out the feet.
-The program utilizes the loops in a series of movements that last 30 seconds to a minute each; all the movements are designed to help release tension and increase blood circulation in the feet.
+Called the High Heel Rescue Workout, the program created by dancer Ilaria Cavagna uses two “Rescue Loops.”
+(These are sets of leather loops connected by a tension spring, that help work out your feet.)
+The program uses the loops in a series of movements that last 30 seconds to a minute each.
+All should help release tension and increase blood circulation in the feet.